DevarshVasani/DA-Club-Manager/README.md

 ## Problem Statement

 You need to build a manager for all the DA-IICT clubs.
 The manager ensures that a club member can be looked up in minimum time.
 A member can either be a faculty or a student.
 One should be able to search by name, ID, specific club name, or club category (i.e., arts, science & technology, sports, culture).
-Note that the user of this manager may not be a DA-IICT-ian and, therefore, may not know the clubs’ names.
+Note that the user of this manager may not be a DA-IICT-ian and, therefore, may not know the club names.

 _Made For_ <img src = "https://img.shields.io/badge/Windows-0078D4.svg?style=for-the-badge&logo=Windows&logoColor=white">